 Capital Budgeting Explained

 Capital budgeting is a type of financial management that focuses on the cash flow implications of making an investment, rather than resulting profits (to avoid complicating calculations with accounting conventions, such as depreciation).
-It involves estimating the amount and timing of cash outflow — money that leaves the business to pay for a purchase or investment, such as new equipment — and cash inflow, or new sources of cash that come into the company, such as increased sales revenue made possible by the increased output from the new equipment.
-In some cases, a reduction in cash outflows can be considered a cash inflow for capital budgeting purposes — for example, when a new piece of equipment reduces the cost to produce a product.
+It involves estimating the amount and timing of cash outflow—money that leaves the business to pay for a purchase or investment, such as new equipment—and cash inflow, or new sources of cash that come into the company, such as increased sales revenue made possible by the increased output from the new equipment.
+In some cases, a reduction in cash outflows can be considered a cash inflow for capital budgeting purposes—for example, when a new piece of equipment reduces the cost of producing a product.
 Different capital projects can be evaluated by comparing their amounts of cash outflow and cash inflow.

 Two important concepts that underlie many capital budgeting methods are opportunity cost and the time value of money.
 Both apply due to the long-term nature of most capital projects.